upenndigitalscholarship/DS-website/ds-landing.md

 # The Digital Scholarship group works to expand the capacity of researchers at Penn to create and share scholarship in new forms.

-## People:
+## About Us:
+The department was formed in the Spring Semester of 2016, and is just getting underway with new initiatives and activities.
+We work closely with colleagues throughout the library, and will continue expanding and refining our goals over the coming year.
+For a preview of our planned activites, check out our goals.

-We are: Seven full-time library staffmembers, student workers, and a connected network of collaborators in the library and around campus. - Laurie
+The DS team includes seven full-time library staffmembers, student workers, and a connected network of collaborators in the library and around campus.
+Our primary activites are aimed to support new forms, media and methods through data curation and management, engaging with developing methods, digital humanities, and project-based work, and with new publishing models, especially open access publishing.

+### Fellows:
+Join the DS Fellows program for this year to learn and explore.
+Or apply for a job working in the DS department!

 ## Open Access & Publishing